-Students may choose to take a Museum Education concentration as part of their degree.
-This concentration explores the art museum as an educational institution, introduces students to object-based teaching and learning, and offers an overview of educational programs in museums throughout New York City.
-The museum concentration consists of four courses selected from the list below, which must be taken in addition to other master's or doctoral requirements:
+Students may choose to take a Museum Education area of focus as part of their degree.
+This area of focus explores the art museum as a civic and educational institution, examines the role of museum education departments, and introduces students to innovative museum education programs and pedagogical practices.
+The museum area of focus consists of four courses selected from the list below, which must be taken in addition to other master's or doctoral requirements: